PostHog/posthog.com/contents/blog/the-posthog-array-1-35-0.md

 excerpt: PostHog 1.35.0 introduces audit logs and a brand new way of visualizing where your users are coming from with the World Map.
 Additionally we now support organization-level SAML login on both Cloud and Self-Hosted instances.
 Plus check out your Project Homepage for a few additional goodies.
 ---

-PostHog 1.35.0 introduces audit logs and a brand new way of visualizing where your users are coming from with the World Map.
+PostHog 1.35.0 introduces audit logs and a brand new World Map view to help you visualize where your users are coming from.
 Additionally we now support organization-level SAML login on both Cloud and Self-Hosted instances.
-Plus check out your Project Homepage for a few additional goodies.
+Plus, check out Project Homepage for a few additional goodies!

 <blockquote class='warning-note'>
-<b>IMPORTANT!</b> If you use SAML please read our <a href="deprecation-and-removal-notices">deprecation notices below</a>.
+<b>IMPORTANT!</b> If you use SAML, please read our <a href="deprecation-and-removal-notices">deprecation notices below</a>.
 </blockquote>

 ## PostHog 1.35.0 release notes